 Aim 3: Identify mechanisms of multi-clonal eco-evolutionary dynamics in cancer development

 Rationale: Our preliminary data confirm that the majority of tumors we have imaged express one or two fluorophores.
 We hypothesize that tumor subpopulations from established lesions (phase 3) can be extracted and used to measure competition and cooperation in-vivo and in-vitro.
 Multiple lines will be derived, cultured, transplanted in combinations, followed over time as distinct clones, and their relative fitness linked to specific molecular and genetic traits.
-We propose that specific molecular interactions responsible for cell-cell cooperation and competition can be identified and validated.
+We can validate traits that may explain cell-cell cooperation and/or competition.

-Approach: Using the mice established for the studies in Aims 1 and 2, we will follow these mice at least 2-4 months following the cessation of UV irradiation.
-We have previously extracted tumors up to 1 cm in diameter using survival surgeries (permitted by our IACUC for up to three times).
-In the week prior to harvest, tamoxifen will be administered either topically (or systemically, required) to label as many of the tumor subpopulations as possible.
-Tumors will be bisected in a way that permits maximal representation of all subpopulations across both halves.
-One half will be directly transplanted to NSG (NOD.Cg-Prkdcscid Il2rgtm1Wjl/SzJ) mice as per standard patient-derived xenografting protocols for expansion and propagation.
-The other half will be split for baseline single cell RNAseq (10X) and low-input whole exome sequencing to identify mutations.
+Approach: We will follow mice established for studies in Aims 1 & 2 for at least 2-4 months following the cessation of UV irradiation.
+We have previously extracted tumors of up to 1 cm in diameter using survival surgeries (permitted by our IACUC for up to three times).
+In the week prior to harvest, tamoxifen will be administered either topically (or systemically, required) to label tumor subpopulations.
+Tumors will be bisected in a way that permits maximal representation of all subpopulations.
+One half will be directly transplanted to NSG (NOD.Cg-Prkdcscid Il2rgtm1Wjl/SzJ) mice as per xenografting protocols for expansion and propagation.
+The other half will be used for baseline single cell RNAseq (10X) and low-input whole exome sequencing to identify mutations.

 The extracted tumors will be maintained and expanded as xenografts in NSG mice.
 Multiclonal mixtures from tumor extracts will be grown in 3-D cultures formed by the admixture of fibroblasts within a collagen matrix following seeding of tumor cells.
 We have previously been successful in establishing cultures of SCC cell lines from SKH1-E Hairless mice.
 Initially, we will take xenografted tumors and administer tamoxifen to label as many clones as possible.
 To begin, we will culture 10 differentially fluorescing clades through serial culture in-vitro and attempt to reconstruct 1-3 subpopulation-containing tumors.

-The fitness of each clade in isolation can be measured in 3D culture and as monocladal xenografts by measuring a proliferation rate during logarithmic expansion.
-Bi-cladal tumors (Fig. 1, tumor) will be most straightforward to study; however, we will endeavor to extend this to at least tri-cladal tumors in order to test as many potential interactions in a tractable manner as possible.
+Each clade’s proliferation rate during exponential expansion can be measured in mono-cladal 3D cultures and xenografts.
+Bi-cladal tumors (Fig. 1, tumor) will be most straightforward, however, we will endeavor to extend this to at least tri-cladal tumors in order to test as many potential interactions in a tractable manner as possible.
 Fitness of overall 3D cultures containing varying proportions of 2 and 3 clades can be plotted against those of individual clades.
-We predict that will be able to identify mixtures that prove more fit and less fit than at least one of the individual clades in-vitro.
-Mixtures most representative of the original tumors will be expected to be most fit.
+Cultures will be grown until either one clade outcompetes or until strong evidence for coexistence.
+Further, some mixtures may grow faster than others.